Skip to main content

 If your policy is sponsored by your employer, filing a claim will likely mean speaking to HR to get the ball rolling.
 If it’s an individual policy, you’ll need to submit the claim directly to your insurer.

-Is my job protected when I use short-term disability for mental health?
+Is my job protected when I use short-term disability for a mental health condition?

 If you need to take time off work for mental health reasons—up to 12 weeks per year—a federal law called the Family and Medical Leave Act (FMLA) may protect you from job loss.
 When you return to work, your employer must place you in the same position (or equivalent) you had before your leave.